proton029/Non_linear_model_KNN/README.md

-## Machine Learnig Models used in this Repo,
+## Machine Learning Models used in this Repo,
 - knn on dataset sonardata.csv
 - Support Vector machine classifier
 - Decision Tree